Tag Archives: learning disabilities

 “I strongly recommend that you make an appointment to be evaluated at the learning disability center. “

-I took little notice of my T.As leaving but she must have.
+I took little notice of my T.A.’s leaving but she must have.
 Once I had composed myself, I realized that I was sitting alone in the cavernous classroom.
 Relief washed over me.
 I wasn’t going to be expelled.
-And did I dare be hopeful with the idea of being evaluated at the learning disability center?
+And I dared to be hopeful with the idea of being evaluated at the learning disability center.

-I am dyslexic and this my brutal truth.
+I am dyslexic, and this idmy brutal truth.

 1981 – Sour Note